Felda01/mysqlreport/README.md

 Happy reading and analyzing

 Please deactivate logging after analyzing.
-Else you will flood your database with a really huge amount of analyzing data.
-I have added you a new entry in Clear-Cache menu to truncate all profiling data.
+Else you will flood your database with a really huge amount of analyzed data.
+I have added a new entry in Clear-Cache menu to truncate all profiling data.